Brettles/midihub/README.md

  - The Elastic IP that you should use to connect to midiHub.
  - The two IP addresses for Global Accelerator (more on that below).
  - A CloudFront URL which will show recent latency statistic from clients that have connected to midiHub.
- - A CloudFront URL which will current participants on the hub.
+ - A CloudFront URL which will show current participants on the hub.
- - The Lambda Function URL for retrieiving latency statistics and another for participants.
+ - The API Gateway URL for retrieiving latency statistics and another for participants.
 These are generally not required (as the web page is built automatically) but you might need it if you were going to display the statistics using some other tool that you can build yourself.

 The Elastic IP may result in charges to your account.
 If you are shutting down the MidiHub instance to save costs (this is a good idea!) you will be charged for the Elastic IP because it is unused.
 On [the pricing page](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addresses) you can see that this will result in an extra charge of around US$4 per month.
 You can delete the entire CloudFormation stack (which will eliminate the charge) but the next time you create the stack it will have a new Elastic IP.